marshmallow-code/flask-smorest/docs/pagination.rst

 may have to be defined.

-For instance, the following custom pager works with cursor classes that support slicing and provide a ``count`` method returning the total number of element.
+For instance, the following custom pager works with cursor classes that support slicing and provide a ``count`` method returning the total number of elements, such as SQLAlchemy's :class:`Query <sqlalchemy.orm.query.Query>`.
-This include SQLAlchemy's :class:`Query <sqlalchemy.orm.query.Query>`,
-Mongoengine's :class:`QuerySet <mongoengine.queryset.QuerySet>`,...

 .. code-block:: python